OpenSuSE Man Pages

 The siginterrupt() function returns 0 on success.
 It returns -1 if the

-signal number sig is invalid, with errno set to indicate the cause of
+signal number sig is invalid, with errno set to indicate the error.

 ERRORS